-- 2. OUR PRINCIPLES FOR COMMUNITY ENGAGEMENT AND COMMUNITY AND STAKEHOLDER INVOLVEMENT IN PLANNING POLICY AND PLANNING APPLICATIONS - 2.1.
-Our job as the local planning authority is to ensure planning rules and policies are followed properly, for example to make sure new developments are of a high quality and in keeping with the local surroundings.
-It is also very important that the policies we create and the planning decisions we make reflect the views of the local communities. - 2.2.
-New development has a long-lasting impact on its surroundings, so it's important that people have a chance to influence it.
-We therefore engage with local communities (local residents, businesses, organisations and stakeholders) across the district, by using a range of different methods and channels.
+2. OUR PRINCIPLES FOR COMMUNITY ENGAGEMENT AND COMMUNITY AND STAKEHOLDER INVOLVEMENT IN PLANNING POLICY AND PLANNING APPLICATIONS

+- 2.1.
+Our role as the Local Planning Authority is to ensure planning process, rules and policies are followed properly, for example, to make sure new developments are of a high quality and in keeping with the local surroundings.
+It is also very important that the policies we create and the planning decisions we make take into account the views of local communities. - 2.2.
+New development has a long-lasting impact on its surroundings, so it is important that people have a chance to influence proposals.
+We therefore engage with local communities (residents, councillors, businesses, organisations and stakeholders) across the district, by using a range of different methods and channels.
 We want to give everyone an opportunity to have their voice heard.
-To do that, we aim to follow the consultation principles developed by central government alongside our Vale of White Horse Public Engagement Charter 2016-2020, which commits us to:
+To do that, we aim to follow the consultation principles developed by central government alongside our Vale of White